This proposal (along with its smaller sister records proposal) covers a

 matched value is null, a null-check matcher simply fails the match.
 To highlight

-the difference, it uses a gentler ?
+the difference, it uses a gentler ? syntax, like the similar feature in

 Swift: